Kaybangz/projects/README.md

     Each object should have a `text` field that contains the challenge text, this challenge text is visible in the challenges tab in the playground.

-The users is supposed to self-assess the challenges themselves before moving to the next steps of the project.So, make sure that the challenges text is clear and concise.
+The users are supposed to self-assess the challenges themselves before moving to the next steps of the project.So, make sure that the challenges text is clear and concise.

 We have covered all the instructions that you need to be aware of for creator your first guided project.
 You can now start working on the project and get it ready for review.